sphinx-doc/sphinx/doc/usage/extensions/math.rst

 .. note::

-   Version 8.3 allows to configure MathJax using a Javascript file by passing a string to ``mathjax3_config`` / ``mathjax4_config``.
+   Version 8.3 allows to configure MathJax using a JavaScript file by passing a relative file path as a string to ``mathjax3_config``/``mathjax4_config``.
    This is useful for more complex configurations that are difficult to express using a Python dictionary.
-Some examples, MathJax 4.0 offers so called `Pre- and Post-Filters <MathJaxFilters_>`_ that can be configured this way.
+For example, MathJax 4.0 offers so called `Pre- and Post-Filters <MathJaxFilters_>`_ that can be configured this way.

 .. confval:: mathjax_path
    :type: :code-py:`str`